 Online shopping portal

-If you do any online shopping through the American Airlines eShopping portal, it could help you earn Loyalty Points towards elite status.
-Any shopping initiated through the portal could earn you extra award miles (these are in addition to any points earned with the card used for shopping).
+If you do any online shopping through the American Airlines eShopping portal, you can earn Loyalty Points towards elite status.
+Any shopping initiated through the portal could also earn you extra AA miles (in addition to any points or miles earned with the card used for payment).

 Mimic AAdvantage Elite Status With a Credit Card

-Many benefits of AAdvantage elite status can be replicated simply by holding the right credit card.
-No need to pay for status or spend more on flights.
+If you want elite benefits without spending the time accruing loyalty points, many benefits of AAdvantage elite status can be replicated simply by holding the right credit card.
+No need to pay for status, expend effort, or spend more on flights.

 With these perks, it's easy to justify the annual fee of $99, waived for first 12 months.